Quick Web Guide

-- All images must be optimized for the web: 72ppi resolution, alt text included for accessibility.
+- All images must be optimized for the web: 72ppi resolution, alternative text included for accessibility.
 The following file formats are accepted: JPG, PNG and GIF.

 - Images used in Pages or News Posts should be resized to a maximum width of 550px before uploading to WordPress – large images will slow down your page load time and can affect accessibility for users on slow connections.
-See “Graphics and Images” for instructions.
+See the instructions on how to optimize your images.

-- Header Images should be sized according to theme specifications – College/Silver, Department/Blue.
+- Header Images should be sized according to theme specifications – College/Unit, Department/Blue.

 - Slideshow vs. Image Widget – when you just have a single image to display in a widget area, use the “Image Widget.”
 The Slideshow widget will include additional scripts to your page that add unnecessary bloat when it’s just a single image.
 The same applies to displaying a single image on a page – use the “Add Media” button in the page editor rather than creating a Slideshow for one image.

 - The following file types can be uploaded to the Media Library: PDF, PNG, JPG, GIF, DOC, DOCX, XLS, XLSX, PPT and PPTX.
 Individual files cannot exceed 2MB each.

 - Space Limitations – Space available for WordPress media uploads is limited, so you’ll want to manage your media uploads wisely.
 We recommend using Google Docs/Drive for all documents, Flickr for photo albums and YouTube for videos.